Gay Street Bridge: Closure

 On June 25, 2024, after an annual inspection by the TN Department of Transportation (TDOT), the bridge was closed to all traffic, due to finding a "compromised element".
 Because the bridge is not on an official State maintained route, the City of Knoxville will be responsible for repairs.
 Until the closure, the bridge had passed every annual inspection by TDOT since the 2004 refurbishment.

 On February 12, 2025, the City of Knoxville announced that The Gay Street Bridge would not re-open to vehicle traffic and would instead continue its life as a pedestrian and cycle bridge.
 In the same press conference, Knoxville Mayor Indya Kincannon said that the city will investigate the possibility of the bridge being re-opened to Knoxville Area Transit busses and emergency services in the future.

+Reopening

+On December 16, 2025, the bridge reopened for pedestrians and cyclists only.